Marathon-fan/basics/regularExpression/readme.md

 a-z0-9 -- Can be captured by (a-z0-9) and then can be referenced in a replacement and/or later in the expression.

+[^ ]    Matches a single character that is not contained within the brackets.
+For example, [^abc] matches any character other than "a", "b", or "c". [^a-z] matches any single character that is not a lowercase letter from "a" to "z".
+Likewise, literal characters and ranges can be mixed.

 ```
 ?
 The question mark indicates zero or one occurrences of the preceding element.